 It’s available HERE on Amazon.
 This journal is for little kids to write their prayers … or draw them!
 There is also a place for Moms to add their prayers, too.
 It makes a lovely keepsake!
 Here are the cover and sample pages:

 My greatest joy would be for mothers and their children to spend time praying together.
-Also, in the new few weeks, I’ll be releasing Daddy & Me Prayers, Grandma & Me Prayers, and Grandpa & Me Prayers, too so the joy of prayer can be shared with your entire family.
+I’ve also released Daddy & Me Prayers, Grandma & Me Prayers, and Grandpa & Me Prayers, too so the joy of prayer can be shared with your entire family.

 May you and your children be blessed as you pray together!